 The Assessor's Office has plat maps covering all properties in Kootenai County.
 They are available for your viewing at our office from 9 a.m. to 5 p.m., Monday through Friday, except holidays.
 The maps are filed by township, range, section, and quarter section (northeast quarter, northwest quarter, southwest quarter, or southeast quarter) and provide parcel numbers needed to obtain parcel information.

 The maps are also on the website.
 "Then select the township/range combination, the section, and then quadrant (quarter section).
 If you do not have this specific information, you can use the large wall maps at our office to narrow your search.

-The full sized plat maps may be purchased at the Information Center of our building at 451 Government Way in Coeur d'Alene.
+The full sized plat maps may be purchased at the Assessor's Office at 451 Government Way in Coeur d'Alene.
 The maps measure approximately 18 inches by 24 inches and cost $2 each.
 When requesting a map, please specify the quarter section, section, township, and range of the map.
 The Assessor's Office can help you identify the map you wish to purchase.

-You may also purchase a black and white map of Kootenai County from the Information Center.
-This map measures approximately 36 inches by 45 inches and costs $5.
+You may also purchase a black and white map of Kootenai County from the Commissioner's Office.
+This map measures approximately 36 inches by 45 inches and costs $30.